+There are some cultural differences from what you may be used to.
 Rather than being a family holiday like Seollal or Chuseok, Christmas in Korea is more of a couple orientated holiday.
 In that way, it is similar to Valentines’ Day.
 It’s an excuse to stay home with your partner and have a small intimate celebration that brings you closer together.
 Doesn’t that sound warm and fuzzy?

 Christmas Food in Korea

 If you ask most people, the best part about Christmas is the food you choose to indulge in on Christmas day.
 Things like traditional Christmas food (turkey, stuffing, eggnog etc.) that are not naturally found in Korean cuisine are quite difficult to find at Christmas – you won’t see eggnog at corner markets like you will in some Western countries at this time of year!

 Apart from missing their family, food is probably the main thing about Christmas that foreigners living in the country miss.
 For many people, it doesn’t feel like Christmas without the traditional Christmas meal they’ve become accustomed to.
 If you are really craving such foods, then your best bet is to find a bar/restaurant (usually in Itaewon) that has a special Christmas lunch available.